logburn/Sabi/README.md

 # Sabi
 An encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
-Currently, I plan to use PGP and XMPP - this allows me (and anyone self hosting) to use an open source server system (or maybe P2P is an option? more research required) and established, trusted protocols.
+Currently, I plan to use PGP for encryption.
+I may use XMPP as well but I'm not yet convinced it's the easiest solution, even if it is the "best".

 ## Guiding principles
  1. "hide" the encryption for ease of use